Michael Balfour, 1st Lord Balfour of Burleigh

 Michael Balfour, 1st Lord Balfour of Burleigh PC (died 15 March 1619) was a Scottish peer.

 Balfour was the eldest son of Sir James Balfour, Lord Pittendreich, President of the Court of Session, and his wife Margaret Balfour, daughter of Michael Balfour of Burleigh.
 James Balfour, 1st Baron Balfour of Glenawley, was his younger brother.

 His residence was Burleigh Castle near Kinross.
 He was knighted at the opening of Parliament in 1592.

 Rebel

 In February 1584 James VI confirmed Michael Balfour and his wife Christine Beaton's charter for his daughter Margaret Balfour of lands in Perthshire and Stirling including Skeoch Mill at Bannockburn.

 In the early 1590s Balfour supported and intrigued with the rebel Francis Stewart, 5th Earl of Bothwell, along with other landowners including John Wemyss of Logie and Archibald Wauchope of Niddrie.
 He had initially fought against Bothwell, resisting his assault on Holyrood Palace and was involved in the summary execution of some of Bothwell's followers.
 He joined with Bothwell and was captured near Dalkeith Palace in August 1592, but released after questioning.
 In October 1592 he crossed the border into England and played cards and football with Bothwell at Netherby Hall.
 He was imprisoned in Edinburgh Castle in November 1592 and faced banishment.
 It was thought that James VI would order the demolition of Burleigh Castle.

+Travel abroad

+In May 1598, William Stewart was sent on an embassy to Denmark, escorting Ulrik, Duke of Holstein who had been travelling in England and Scotland, and returned in July.
+Michael Balfour accompanied them.